 What if I have my period while I’m in the hospital?

 Don’t worry – It’s okay if you have your period the day of your surgery or while you are in the hospital!
-This will not cause your surgery to be moved to another date.
+This will not cause your surgery to be rescheduled.

 Most likely you won’t be allowed to wear a tampon while in surgery.
 Instead, you will be given a pad to wear.
-The nurse in the operating room will change your pad while you are sleeping if necessary.
+If needed, an operating room nurse will change your pad while you are sleeping.

 What if I’m still nervous on the day of my surgery?

 It’s completely normal to feel a bit nervous, but knowing what to expect will make you feel less afraid.
 Try not to worry too much.
-Your health care providers and nurses are there to answer any questions you have.
+Your doctors and nurses are there to answer any questions you have.
 They will take good care of you and keep you comfortable while you are in the hospital.
-If possible, try to talk with someone else who has had the same procedure that you’re going to have.
+If possible, try to talk with someone else who has had the same procedure.
 This may be a friend, relative, or someone your doctor or nurse arranges for you to talk to.